 How to Install Kubernetes Cluster on Ubuntu 22.04

-Are you looking for an easy guide on how to install Kubernetes Cluster on Ubuntu 22.04 (Jammy Jellyfish)?
+Are you looking for an easy guide on how to install Kubernetes cluster on Ubuntu 22.04?

-The step-by-step guide on this page will show you how to install Kubernetes cluster on Ubuntu 22.04 using Kubeadm command step by step.
+The step-by-step guide on this page will explain you how to install Kubernetes cluster on Ubuntu 22.04 using Kubeadm command step by step.

-A Kubernetes cluster consists of worker nodes on which application workload is deployed and a set up master nodes which are used to manage worker nodes and pods in the cluster.
+A Kubernetes cluster consists of master node (control plane) and worker nodes.
+We generally run application workload on worker nodes and master nodes are used as control plane, as it manages the worker nodes and pods in the cluster.

 Prerequisites